anon-neurips-2026/CounterCount/README.md

-# CounterCount: Probing and Mitigating Counting Bias in Vision-Language Models
+# CounterCount: A Diagnostic Framework for Counting Bias in Vision Language Models

 > **Anonymous submission — do not distribute.**